 17. Sort and organise kids toys

-From broken toys to toys they’ve grown out of, we’re sure you can simplify the amount of kids toys in your home.
+Get organised this spring and do something about all those kids toys that you’ve been putting off… surely it can’t just be us who has kids toys taking over the house!
+From getting rid of broken toys to toys they’ve grown out of, you can simplify the amount of kids toys in your home.
 Perhaps you could also better organise these so that daily toy clean up is made easier.
 We’re a big fan of baskets to quickly gather and pack away toys, and cube shelves are great for storage too.

 18. Declutter your office